Çürüksulu Mahmud Pasha: Early life and career

-Mahmud Pasha was born in 1864 in Kobuleti, then part of the Ottoman Empire known by its Ottoman name Çürüksu, in the present-day Adjara region of the Republic of Georgia.
+Mahmud Pasha was born in 1864 in Kobuleti, then part of the Ottoman Empire known by its Turkish name Çürüksu, in the present-day Adjara region of the Republic of Georgia.

 After 1909, Mahmud Pasha took part in the modernization of the Ottoman army under the auspices of German High Command.
 He served as the Minister of Public Works in the CUP government.

 When World War I broke out in 1914, Mahmud Pasha opposed the Ottoman participation in view of the unpreparedness of the armed forces.
 He was known as an outspoken but a respected figure in the Committee of Union and Progress (CUP).
 Later in the war, Mahmud Pasha served as the Minister of the Navy in the CUP cabinet of Talaat Pasha.

 In 1914, Mahmud Pasha's candidacy was put forward by the Sultan to serve in the Ottoman Senate (Ayan Meclisi).
-After the defeat of the Ottoman Empire in WW I, Mahmud Pasha led the commission to negotiate peace.
+After the defeat of the Ottoman Empire in WWI, Mahmud Pasha led the commission to negotiate peace.
 Mahmud Pasha's support for territorial concessions to reach an agreement with Armenians in 1919 drew criticism from Mustafa Kemal Atatürk.

 On March 22, 1920, Mahmud Pasha was among the few CUP members arrested and sent by the British authorities for a tribunal in Malta.
-Upon their repatriation in 1921, he returned to Turkey.
+Upon their repatriation in 1921, he returned to Turkey and joined the forces of Mustafa Kemal Atatürk to take part in the Turkish War of Independence.
 Mahmud Pasha died in Istanbul on July 31, 1931.